Updated on 2025-08-12 GMT+08:00

 Asset Management

-• Data exploration: You can view details about all the added data assets and add descriptions, tags, security levels, and classifications to databases, tables, and data views to manage data assets by level and classification.
+• Data exploration: You can view details about all the added data assets and add descriptions, tags, sensitivity levels, and classifications to databases, tables, and data views to manage data assets by level and classification.

 • Metadata tasks: You can create metadata tasks to collect data assets as metadata.
 In this way, you can manage data assets by level and classification.